Welcome back to The Long Version, a newsletter by Jonathan M. Katz.

 Suddenly it became clear what pictures Trump had seen:

 Maybe Trump was lying.
-Maybe his foggy memory had hallucinated photos that weren’t there.
-Or maybe he regarded a group of violent Nazis as “very fine people” because some of them were his supporters:
+Maybe, in the four days since the torch rally or the three since the car attack, he had hallicinated “people protesting very quietly” who were never there.
+Or maybe he regarded a group of violent white supremacists as “very fine people” because some of them were his supporters:

 Spinning the Unspinnable